-- eLearning 100% of the time: I prefer for my child to remain at home every day and continue eLearning connected to and provided by their local school. - Hybrid Model: I prefer to send my child back to school for on campus learning in August, with any time not spent on campus dedicated to eLearning provided by their local school. - Face-to-face learning 100% of the time: I prefer to send my child back to school for on campus learning in August full-time regardless of the ability to maintain CDC guidance regarding physical distancing. - Broward Virtual School: I prefer to enroll my child in the Broward Virtual School for online distance learning at home every day. - □ Other: I have other plans for my child.
+- eLearning 100% of the time: I prefer for my child to remain at home every day and continue eLearning connected to and provided by their local school. - □ Hybrid Model: I prefer to send my child back to school for part-time on campus learning in August, with any time not spent on campus dedicated to eLearning provided by their local school. - □ Face-to-face learning 100% of the time: I prefer to send my child back to school for full-time on campus learning in August, even though it may limit the District's ability to maintain CDC guidance regarding physical distancing. - □ Broward Virtual School: I prefer to enroll my child in the Broward Virtual School for online distance learning at home every day. - □ Other: I have other plans for my child.

 Current situation in Florida.

 Data as of June 25th, 9:00 AM